 Upper Elementary Program

 Critical thinking skills and group work are highly stressed as the development of character is our key objective.
-At this point in their education, children are expected to complete and present work to the class in all culture subjects on a regular basis however, they set their own timelines and are responsible for meeting them.
+At this point in their education, children are expected to complete and present work to the class in all culture subjects on a regular basis.
+They largely set their own timelines and are responsible for meeting them.
 They are graded for the depth of understanding and presentation of their work.
-Their geometry portfolios, math books and spelling lists and grammar exercises are reviewed weekly.
-This year, they will also participate in a number of workshops that relate to the peace curriculum and will be required to log volunteer hours.
+Their geometry portfolios, math books, novel study and grammar exercises are reviewed weekly.